 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Despite the high annual fee, there is a silver lining.
-Cardholders have a premium credit card with exclusive travel and retail perks.
+However, despite the high annual fee, there is a silver lining.
+Cardholders have a premium credit card with exclusive travel and retail benefits.
 Maximizing these perks can provide more value than the fee.

-There are no foreign transaction fees (See Rates & Fees).
+There are also no foreign transaction fees (See Rates & Fees).

-You may like this card if you have other American Express credit cards that earn Membership Rewards.
+You may like this card if you have other American Express credit cards that earn Membership Rewards® points.
 You can pool your points between your various cards for larger redemption amounts.

-The Amex Business Platinum earns up to 5x Membership Rewards on purchases:
+The Amex Business Platinum earns up to 5x Membership Rewards® points on purchases:

 Terms and limitations apply.